birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

 Older notes from summer-2023 work...

-- course-count for remaining OIT courses after OCRA class_id lookup: 30
-    - a "class_id" is required to do OCRA reading-list lookups.
-    - I find class_ids by querying OCRA on the "department" and "number" part of the course-code (like "BIOL 1234")
-    - (see file "e__oit_data_03.json")
-- course-count for remaining OIT courses after matching all OIT-instructors against all OCRA-instructors -- on each course: 12
-    - (see file "f__oit_data_03b.json")
 - course-count for remaining OIT courses after removing courses with no reading-list-data: 10
     - (see file "g__oit_data_04.json")
 - actual reading-list: see file "h__list_2023-04...tsv"